learn-co-curriculum/phase-4-serializing-associations/README.md

   resource and list the desired attributes
 - The serializer is used automatically by Rails based on naming conventions; to override this, custom serializers can be explicitly passed in the controller
-- AMS enables the use of the `belongs_to` and `has_many` macros in the serializer to render associated data; these macros should be used as sparingly as possible
+- AMS enables the use of the `belongs_to` and `has_many` macros in serializers to render associated data; these macros should be used sparingly
 - By default, only one level of nesting is rendered in the JSON.
 To override this, the `include` option can be used in the controller